 After Nten had to cancel their annual conference, they set up a crowdfunding page where people could still donate to help cover lost revenue from the conference.

-3. Live-Stream Event
+3. Virtual Live-Stream

 With many people social distancing, there are lots of opportunities for online video engagement.
 As some people work from home, and potentially get cabin fever, they will be interested in connecting with people virtually.